Last Legislative Session’s Priority Bills

 HB4423 would require a pipeline to post a bond with the state to ensure that remediation of land disturbed by the construction of a pipeline would occur.

-Please support these bills by writing to your respective Senator or House member.
-To learn more about bills moving through the 86th Texas Legislative Session, please visit capitol.texas.gov for more information.
+To learn more about bills offered during the 86th Texas Legislative Session, please visit capitol.texas.gov for more information.

 Interim Hearings -Eminent Domain